aiser-team/cabrnet/src/cabrnet/visualisation/visualize.md

 ### Bounding-box to percentile
 This method draws a bounding-box around the most contributing pixels, according to a given threshold, given as a percentile of attribution.
-More precisely, **this method assumes that the activation map has been normalized between 0 and 1 (using min-max normalization), then draws a bounding box encompassing all pixels with an attribution value higher than `1-percentile`, e.g. for `percentile=0.8`, the bounding-box encompasses all pixels with attribution values greater than 0.2.
+More precisely, **this method assumes that the activation map has been normalized between 0 and 1** (using min-max normalization), then draws a bounding box encompassing all pixels with an attribution value higher than `1-percentile`, e.g. for `percentile=0.8`, the bounding-box encompasses all pixels with attribution values greater than 0.2.

 This methods supports the following options:
-- `percentile`: sets the selection threshold for pixels, based on their attribution values
+- `percentile`: sets the selection threshold for pixels, based on their attribution values.
 - `thickness`: thickness of the bounding-box, in pixels.

 <img src="../../../docs/imgs/view_bbox.png" width="200">